dondi/GRNsight/database/network-database/README.md

 python3 main.py --network all --action generate
 ```

-Example command to only populate PostgreSQL from previously generated TSV files:
+Example command to only populate PostgreSQL from previously generated TSV files:  QUESTION, what happens if `--input_dir` is not specified?

 ```bash
 python3 main.py --network all --action populate --db_url postgresql://localhost/postgres